 2. What is PIX?

-3. What are the main differences between digital wallets and instant payments (PIX)?
+3. Differences between digital wallets and instant payments - including Pix

-Another major difference is the fact that instant payments will allow the interoperability of all digital wallets, meaning that an account holder of e-wallet A will be able to transfer funds to account holder of e-wallet B without any hassle and in real-time.
+Another major difference is that instant payments allow the interoperability of all digital wallets, meaning that an account holder of e-wallet A will be able to transfer funds to account holder of e-wallet B without any hassle and in real-time.

 Both use the same technology in most cases (QR Code and NFC), but instant payments are the next step of digital wallets.

 Another reason to bet on Instant Payments is to include the unbanked population on the financial system.
-In 2017, 70% of the Brazilian population was considered bankarized according to the Central Bank, leaving 48M people without any access to a debit card, credit card, or bank account.
+Back in 2017, 70% of the Brazilian population was considered bankarized according to the Central Bank, leaving 48M people without any access to a debit card, credit card, or bank account.

 It's clear that our banking system has gaps in terms of payment methods: a large chunk of the population simply doesn't trust banks enough to open up a bank account, or don't do so because of the idea that the fees that come with it and its credit/debit cards are simply too much to handle with their monthly budget.

-Creating a new payment method that takes out the need of dealing with traditional banks and the cultural baggage that leads people to not trust them and that cuts off the high fees of credit and debit card usage, it's possible to bring these people into the financial system legitimizing the way they move money around, reducing the cost of maintaining paper-money in circulation.
+Pix took out the need of dealing with traditional banks and the cultural baggage that led some Brazilians to not trust them, besides cutting off the high fees of credit and debit card usage.
+This payment methods has been bringing these people into the financial system legitimizing the way they move money around and reducing the cost of maintaining paper-money in circulation.